solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Select the **orders** container
 -   Notice that a new file is created that contains the exported data.

-# Hands on Lab: Azure Synapse Analytics with PostgreSQL
+# Hands-on Lab: Azure Synapse Analytics with PostgreSQL

-In this hands on lab you will utilize Azure Synapse Analytics to connect to your Azure Database for PostgreSQL Flexible Server and create Power BI reports from the data.
+In this hands-on lab you will utilize Azure Synapse Analytics to connect to your Azure Database for PostgreSQL Flexible Server and create Power BI reports from the data.